explosion/wheelwright/README.md

 | `WHEELWRIGHT_REPO`       | Build repository in `user/repo` format                                      | Automatically read from `git config` |
 | `GITHUB_SECRET_TOKEN`    | Personal GitHub access token, if not provided via `github-secret-token.txt` | -                                    |

-## FAQ
+## ⁉️ FAQ

 ### What does this actually do?

-The `build` command uses the Github API to create a Github release in this repo, called something like `cymem-v1.31.2`.
+The `build` command uses the GitHub API to create a GitHub release in this repo, called something like `cymem-v1.31.2`.
 Don't be confused: this is not a real release!
-We're just abusing Github releases to have a temporary place to collect the wheel files as we build them.
+We're just abusing GitHub releases to have a temporary place to collect the wheel files as we build them.
 Then it creates a new branch of this repo, and in the branch it creates a file called `build-spec.json` describing which project and commit you want to build.

 When Azure Pipelines sees this branch, it springs into action, and starts build jobs running on a variety of architectures and Python versions.
-These build jobs read the `build-spec.json` file, and then check out the specified project/revision, build it, test it, and finally attach the resulting wheel to the Github release we created earlier.
+These build jobs read the `build-spec.json` file, and then check out the specified project/revision, build it, test it, and finally attach the resulting wheel to the GitHub release we created earlier.

 ### What if something goes wrong?